 Make sure your son or daughter is ready for growing school workloads and the future challenges of college with Sylvan’s study skills program in Washington.
 Our program focuses on problem solving, critical thinking and life management skills that kids in grades 4-12 can use to organize their schoolwork and manage their busy schedules more effectively.
 You'll see a noticeable difference in your son or daughter's confidence as he or she gains tools and techniques that can be used in school and beyond!
 We're ready to equip your child for success: simply contact your local Sylvan in Washington to get started or to find out more.

 Laying the Groundwork for Future Success

-The Skills to Achieve More in School and Beyond
+Achieve More from Grade 4 to High School Graduation and Beyond

-Your Child Will Learn:
+Your Child in Grade 4-12 Will Learn:

 - How to better manage time and workloads.

 - Strategies to set achievable short-term and long-term goals.

 - Organizational methods for setting up an effective personal study area and tackling homework.

 - How to track grades and design an academic calendar.

 - How to apply to college and prepare for job interviews, including resume and cover letter writing tips.